Updated: May 4, 2026

 Optimize for discovery:

-Research relevant keywords for your video description
+Research and include relevant keywords for your video description

-Create an eye-catching thumbnail that features you clearly
+Create an eye-catching thumbnail that features you

 Technical preparation:

-Ensure all metadata is complete and accurate
+Make sure all metadata is complete and accurate

 2. Release Strategy